What is TELC?

 Who is eligible?

 TELC is open to the following TLS degree candidates: 1) third-year students, 2) second-year students during the spring semester and, 3) space permitting, LLM students who have earned JD degrees from U.S. law schools.
-We expect (but do not require) JD students who receive a "B-" or above during their first semester to continue their practice with TELC for a second semester.
+We require a two semester commitment.
 LLM students' participation is limited to one semester.

 In the event that TELC does not fill up with eligible students who have participated in TELC for less than two semesters, 3L students who participated for two semesters (e.g., during the spring of their 2L year and the fall of their 3L year) may apply to participate in TELC for an additional semester and visiting students may apply to participate.